This is a recipe for bread the easy way. No starters. No kneading no failures. Perfect bread every time.

 So here it is.
 The bread will have a thin crisp crust that shatters under your knife with a sourdough like interior.

-What you will need to make your bread
+What you will need to make bread

 - You’ll need 4 basic ingredients.
-Four, salt, yeast and water
+Four, salt, yeast, and water

 - You will need to plan a day ahead (more about that later)